Full-program video: Jackie Wang and Lily Hoang: March 1, 2018

 The first of two Poetry Center events in conjunction with the nationwide Poetry Coalition series on The Body

-Supported by a grant from the Ford Foundation to the Academy of American Poets on behalf of the Poetry Coalition, this event is free and open to the public.
+Supported by a grant from the Ford Foundation to the Academy of American Poets on behalf of the Poetry Coalition.

 “…Where am I, in all this—in the chaos of a city that moves without thinking